All Episodes

 He was simply trying to scare the American people into thinking that there was going to be a draft.

-Now, after all of this, after him accusing President Bush of having a secret plan to do it, he has announced he's going to introduce the same legislation.
+Now, after all of this, after him accusing President Bush of having a secret plan to do it, he has announced he's going to introduce the same legislation first thing in the next session.

 Be right back, folks.

-Well, how off the wires, uh, ladies and gentlemen, a reinstatement of the military draft being pushed by Charles Wrangell will not be slated for consideration in the House of Representatives.
+A reinstatement of the military draft being pushed by Charles Wrangell will not be slated for consideration in the House of Representatives, the chamber's newly elected top leaders said today.

-Now, I'll be interested in check the fallout on this.
+Now, interesting, check the fallout on this.

-I mean, they're publicly cutting Wrangles' feet off or chopping him off at the knees here, which is if he didn't want the draft, and all he wanted to do was to drum up more anti-war sentiment.
+I mean, they're publicly cutting Wrangell's feet off or chopping him off at the knees here, which is if he didn't want the draft and all he wanted to do was to drum up more anti-war sentiment, the Democrats have just ended that chance.

-At least if he wanted to do it via the draft, they can still be anti-war all they want with other other ways.
+At least if he wanted to do it via the draft, they can still be anti-war all they want with other ways.

-Also, um, there was a story earlier today that Iran has invited the Iraqi and Syrian presidents to Tehran for a weekend summit with Mahmoud Ahmadinejad to uh hash out ways to cooperate in curbing the runaway violence that has taken Iraq to the verge of civil war, threatens to spread through the region.
+Also, there was a story earlier today that Iran has invited the Iraqi and Syrian presidents to Tehran for a weekend summit with Mahmoud Ahmadinejad to hash out ways to cooperate in curbing the runaway violence that has taken Iraq to the verge of civil war, threatens to spread through the region.

-The Iranian diplomatic Gambit appeared designed to upstage expected moves from Washington to include Syria and Iran in a wider regional effort to clamp off violence in Iraq.
+The Iranian diplomatic gambit appeared designed to upstage expected moves from Washington to include Syria and Iran in a wider regional effort to clamp off violence in Iraq.

 This is so ridiculous.